Ricard-Garcia/ricard-garcia/README.md

 - 🔡 Also graphic and type designer.
 Some of my work can be found at [Typerepublic](https://typerepublic.com/)
 - 🎛 Code enthusiast.
 - 🤝 More than happy to collaborate in creative projects.
-- 🚴‍♂️ If I'm not in front of a computer I'm probably up in the mountains
+- 🚴‍♂️ If I'm not in front of a computer I'm probably up in the mountains.
 - 📫 Drop me a line to [contact me](mailto:imricardgarcia@gmail.com).
 - ⚡ Also: if your band needs a bass or a trumpet player, I am your man.